blastbeng/spotisub/README.md

 FEATURES:
 * Generate 5 playlist based on your history, top tracks and saved tracks
-* Generate artist reccomendation playlists for every artist in your library
+* Generate artist reccommendation playlists for every artist in your library
 * Generate playlists based on your created and followed playlists on Spotify
 * Generate playlist with all your saved tracks on Spotify
 * Optional Spotdl integration, to automate the dowload process of missing tracks from the subsonic database